 From Ohio History Central

 Because of Kettering’s successful inventions, General Motors purchased Delco in 1916.
-Kettering was hired as the head of General Motors's new research division and became a vice president in the company in 1920.
-Kettering continued to develop new technology for automobiles throughout his life, including spark plugs, leaded gasoline, the automatic transmission, and four-wheel brakes.
+Kettering was hired as the head of General Motors’ new research division and became a vice president of the company in 1920.
+Kettering continued to develop new technology for automobiles throughout his life, including spark plugs, leaded gasoline, automatic transmission, and four-wheel brakes.
 Under his leadership, General Motors also developed diesel engines, safety glass, and the refrigerant Freon.
-Kettering's home was the first house in the United States to have air conditioning, through the use of Freon.
+Kettering's home was the first house in the United States to have electric air conditioning, through the use of Freon.
 Kettering retired from General Motors in 1947.

 Kettering also was interested in philanthropic endeavors.
 In 1945, he and General Motors president Alfred Sloan established the Sloan-Kettering Institute for Cancer Research, located in New York City.
 Kettering received numerous honors for his contributions to technological research.
 He was awarded dozens of honorary doctorates and was inducted into the National Inventors Hall of Fame.
 Kettering died on November 25, 1958.